isratjahan829/DERM-Net-Skin-Disease-Decision-Support/README.md

-# DERM-Net — Clinical Decision Support (Research Demonstrator)
+# DERM-Net — Clinical Decision Support

 An AI-assisted skin-condition triage tool.
 Upload a clinical photograph and the app runs a full pipeline: DERM-Net (EfficientNet-B4 + ViT-B/16 fusion) →